SirLRA/SirLRA/README.md

 - 👋 Hi, I’m @SirLRA
 - 👀 I’m interested in electrical engineering.
+- I don't do much else on GitHub...

 <!---
 SirLRA/SirLRA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.